-The terrace has a geological exhibition hall, service station, scenic platform and is also the entrance and exit of Lushui Trail and Lushui-Wenshen Trail.
+The terrace has a geological exhibition hall, service station, and scenic platform and is also the entrance and exit of Lushui Trail and Lushui-Wenshen Trail.
 Due to its proximity to the Liwu River, the sound of the flowing water can always be heard on the terrace.
-The red and yellows leaves of the Green Maple and Chinese Sweet Gum give Lushui Trail a strong autumnal feeling in December.
+The red and yellow leaves of the Green Maple and Chinese Sweet Gum give Lushui Trail a strong autumnal feeling in December.

 Lushui’s river, gorge, ecology, and ancient road are beautiful and worth taking the time to savor.
-Lushui walking trail (which is part of the Old Cross-Hehuan Mountain Road from the Japanese Colonial Period) intertwines with the new Central Cross-Island Highway, offers breathtaking sceneries of the Liwu River and surrounding mountains.
+Lushui walking trail (which is part of the Old Cross-Hehuan Mountain Road from the Japanese Colonial Period) intertwines with the new Central Cross-Island Highway, and offers breathtaking sceneries of the Liwu River and surrounding mountains.

 Traveling west on the Central Cross-Island Highway, Tianxiang can be reached after going through Taroko Gorge, then Bilu Sacred Tree, Guanyuan, and Dayuling, all at 2,000-plus meters, passed, climbing to Mount Hehuan at over 3,000 meters in elevation, moving from the sub-tropical zone to the temperate zone and then frigid zone.
-Besides, you can also observe the change from Broad-leaved Forest, Mixed Coniferous and Broad-leaved Forest, Coniferous Forest to Alpine Grassland ecology.
+Besides, you can also observe the change from Broad-leaved Forest, Mixed Coniferous and Broad-leaved Forest, and Coniferous Forest to Alpine Grassland ecology.
 In addition, the medium elevation cloud forest and swirling cloud sea are distinctive features, however, visitors should take extra care when driving in the cloud.

 Birdwatching on Lushui Trail